Knowledge-Rich, Diversity-Led Curriculum

 Early Years - The Foundation Stage Curriculum

-We offer early years education based on a play-based curriculum.
-The document we use in the Early Years is the EYFS Guidance for England which was introduced in September 2012.This has three prime areas which form the focus for our younger children: Personal, Social and Emotional Development, Communication and Language and Physical Development.
-This is supported and developed by the four specific areas of Literacy, Mathematics, Understanding the World and Expressive Arts and Design throughout the Early Years.
-The children are given a judgement at the end of the Reception year for the Profile in these seven areas either as emerging, expected or exceeding.
+We have also chosen this framework as it shows a clear path through the three prime areas which form the focus for our younger children: Personal, Social and Emotional Development, Communication and Language and Physical Development.
+This is supported and developed by the four specific areas of Literacy, Mathematics, Understanding the World and Expressive Arts and Design throughout the children’s early years education.
+Throughout reception the children will be assessed against this framework to help us ensure that our provision is appropriate for each individual learner's needs.